sonkyokukou/btsync-installer-centos-6.5-x64/README.md

 (The original author is iseem. https://github.com/iseem/btsyncbox)

-# Create a Remote BitTorrent Sync Server
+# Install Bittorrent Sync on CentOS 6.5 x64

 __This one-line installer makes it easy to set up BitTorrent Sync on a remote CentOS server.__